FerretDB/FerretDB/website/blog/2023-12-22-our-2023-recap-highlights-of-the-year.md

 ## Our very first production release of FerretDB

 We are starting with the biggest one – the very first production release of FerretDB.
-Back in April, we released the the FerretDB v1.0 to lots of excitement and support from the open source community.
+Back in April, we released FerretDB v1.0 to lots of excitement and support from the open source community.
-We instantly got many early adopters who were eager to try out FerretDB in their applications; we also got lots of feedback and bug reports, and a host of contributors that were super helpful in making FerretDB better.
+We instantly got many early adopters who were eager to try out FerretDB for their applications; we also got lots of feedback, feature requests, bug reports, and a host of contributors that were super helpful in making FerretDB better.

 ## New architecture, more backends